pcasaretto/Udacity-Data-Wrangling/report.md

 * Number of properly formated postal-codes (e.g. 88338-220)
 * Number of records with the most common alternate form (e.g 88338220)
 * Number of records that do not fit either of the alternatives
-* Number of records thatt do not start with 88 or 89 (expected for the given area)
+* Number of records that do not start with 88 or 89 (expected for the given area)

-# Problems found
+### Problems found

 As expected there were some (52) records with the alternative form.
 I decided to change all of them to the proper format using `fix/postal-codes`.